food-hazard-detection-semeval-2025/food-hazard-detection-semeval-2025.github.io/README.md

 **Explainability** in food risk classification based on texts is currently underexplored although it may help humans quickly assess prediction validity and can be used for meta-learning approaches like clustering or pre-sorting examples.
 However, explanations can be diverse and task/model-dependent.
 Current literature includes both model-specific ([Assael et al., 2022](https://www.nature.com/articles/s41586-022-04448-z); [Pavlopoulos et al., 2022](https://aclanthology.org/2022.acl-long.259/)) and model agnostic ([Ribeiro et al., 2016](https://aclanthology.org/N16-3020/)) approaches.
 We aim to study mechanisms to explain decisions on food safety risks by asking participants to submit precise "vector"-labels (ST2) as explanations for their ST1 predictions.

-Example code for this task can be found here after September 2nd 2024.
+Example code for this task can be found [here](https://github.com/food-hazard-detection-semeval-2025/food-hazard-detection-semeval-2025.github.io/tree/main/code).

 # Dataset